AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 ## Create a lookup dataset

-After you [create an XDM schema to use for lookup datasets](#create-an-xdm-schema-for-lookup-datasets), you need to create the lookup dataset and map it to your schema.
+After you [create an XDM schema](#create-an-xdm-schema-for-lookup-datasets) to use for a lookup dataset, you need to create the lookup dataset and map it to your schema.

 Repeat this process for each dimension that contains data that you want to classify.

+To create a lookup dataset for use with a schema in Customer Journey Analytics:

 1. In Adobe Experience Platform, select **[!UICONTROL Workflows]** in the left rail.